-When it comes to learning how to choose a car battery the first time you ever need to replace one, it’s important to keep track of the exact size, measurements and terminal position of your battery.
-Your car owner manual should provide you with all these details.
-Alternatively, you can simply remove the old battery, measure its length, width and height, and check to see where the positive and negative terminals are located and what style they are.
-Based on this information, you can easily check an online size chart to find the exact designation of the type of battery you need.
-Once you have it, it's simply a matter of checking for the best offers available at online providers or parts stores in your local area.
+When replacing your car battery for the first time, you need to know the size, measurements and terminal position of your battery.
+Your owner's manual should provide you with all these details.
+Alternatively, you can remove the old battery, measure its length, width and height and check to see where the positive and negative terminals are located and what style they are.
+Based on this information, you can easily check an online size chart to find the designation for the type of battery you need.
+Once you have it, it's simply a matter of looking for the best offers available at online providers or your local Advance Auto Parts.

 Where do you normally drive?
 How often do you use the electronics in your car?
-Do you live in a cold climate that can really put a lot of stress on a battery?
-All these factors will help determine which car battery is more suitable to your vehicle.
+Do you live in a cold climate that will put a lot of stress on a battery?
+All these factors will help determine which car battery is best suited to your vehicle.
 For example, a car battery that has a higher CCA rating is better in colder climates.
-Newer battery designs also offer an enhanced service life and require less maintenance.
+Newer battery designs also offer enhanced service life and require less maintenance.